RahulJanagouda/kotlin-guides/style.md

 This document serves as the complete definition of Google's Android coding standards for source code in the Kotlin Programming Language.
 A Kotlin source file is described as being in Google Android Style if and only if it adheres to the rules herein.

-Like other programming style guides, the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well.
-However, this document focuses primarily on the hard-and-fast rules that we follow universally, and avoids giving advice that isn't clearly enforceable (whether by human or tool).
+Like other programming style guides, the issues covered span not only aesthetic issues of formatting but other types of conventions or coding standards as well.
+However, this document focuses primarily on the hard-and-fast rules that we follow universally and avoids giving advice that isn't clearly enforceable (whether by human or tool).

 _<a href="changelog.html">Last update: {{ site.changes.first.date | date: "%Y-%m-%d" }}</a>_